Central districts – Districts outside the walls

 Esquiline with Termini and Repubblica

-On the Esquiline hill, the Termini train station area is more popular and cosmopolitan than the historic center.
-It houses grand buildings like the Basilica of Saint Mary Major or the Baths of Diocletian, near the modern Piazza della Repubblica which connects to the Viminal Hill (see Termini district on the Esquiline and Castro Pretorio).
+On the Esquiline, the Termini station area stands out for its cosmopolitan character.
+It hosts imposing monuments like the Basilica of St. Mary Major and the Baths of Diocletian, close to the modern Piazza della Repubblica and the Viminal Hill (see Termini district on the Esquiline and Castro Pretorio).

 Navona and Pantheon